optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 <div class=rightcol>

-- Same options have same name
+- The same options have the same name
 - Different options have different names
-    - e.g. not one `tol`
+    - e.g., not one `tol`
 - Ignore irrelevant options

 </div>